 To that mixture, we add about 2 tablespoons of cinnamon.
 Just the perfect amount to not be overpowering, but just bring that wonderful warm and spicy smell and taste.

 The glaze and the frosting

-I give you two choice of topping on these cinnamon rolls.
+I give you two choices of topping on these cinnamon rolls.
 A white glaze and a cream cheese frosting.

-So you get to choose what kind you like.
+So you get to choose the kind you like.

 Head to the formula playground

 If you want to play around with the formula, change hydration, quantity, inoculation, and many other things, you can do so here in my Bread Calculator.